-4th of July 1994 marked the end of the Rwandan Genocide and social anxiety disorder quiz the birth of the new Rwanda that rose from the realm of ashes.
+4th of July 1994 marked the end of the Rwandan Genocide and the birth of the new Rwanda that rose from the realm of ashes.
 Rwandans suffered terribly during the War of Liberation from a-35 year of captivity, destitution and stateless.
 A cruel government began a campaign of genocide against the Rwandan Tutsi.
 One million Rwandans died in one of the bloodiest genocides in human history.

 Today, we join millions all over the world to celebrate our 20th year of peace and the increasing success that has been the result.
 This is virtually an unbelievable achievement in light of the forces that aligned to prevent it.

 On behalf of our party, the RPP, we celebrate the 20th Anniversary of the Liberation of Rwanda.

 Fellow Rwandan, we would like to take a moment to honour the men and women who sacrificed their lives for the Rwanda that we are all proud of today.
 We bow our heads in memory of the dreadful genocide of 1 million Tutsi 20 years ago.
 We will always remember you and honour you for generations to come.

 In the shadow of this disaster, looms the on-going struggle to liberate the country politically, economically and socially and it remains the ultimate responsibility of every Rwandan, regardless of the military liberation on this day in 1994.

 Our 20th year of celebrating still finds over 114,000 refugees living abroad, including King Kigeli V Ndahindurwa.
 We call upon the government to use this celebration to ensure the immediate and unrestricted return of His Majesty the King of Rwanda, currently living in destitution in the US and allow a peaceful return of all Rwandan refugees.